 In this fractured vertebrae compensation claims guide, we are going to explain when you could pursue a compensation claim.
-We’ll also look at some common types of accidents that might lead to a fractured vertebrae, what criteria need to be met before you can claim compensation, and what amount of compensation a fractured vertebrae could be worth.
+We’ll also look at some common types of accidents that might lead to fractured vertebrae, what criteria need to be met before you can claim compensation, and what amount of compensation fractured vertebrae could be worth.

 Dealing with your spinal injury is enough to think about let alone claiming compensation for it.
 That’s where we could help though.
 We have a team of specialists who can help you by reviewing your case for free.
 If it’s strong enough, they could refer it to a personal injury solicitor from our team.
 Should they offer to represent you, they’ll manage the compensation claims process for you on a No Win No Fee basis.

-Are You Eligible To Make A Fractured Vertebrae Compensation Claim?
+- Am I Eligible To Make A Fractured Vertebrae Compensation Claim?

-Later on in this guide, we’ll look at what types of accidents and incidents could result in a fractured vertebrae.
+Later on in this guide, we’ll look at what types of accidents and incidents could result in fractured vertebrae.
 Before we do, we’ve provided a checklist to help you understand whether you have grounds to take action.
 The questions are:

 - Did the other party involved owe you a duty of care?